raspberrypilearning/fart-detector/worksheet.md

 When you're doing this, bear in mind that the HIGH vs LOW threshold for a GPIO pin is around 1.1 to 1.4 volts.
 The expected result is for the voltage to start around 2 to 3 volts, then drop in stages until it reaches the threshold.
 When the GPIO pin goes LOW you should see the `Calibrated to x` message on the screen.

-## Step 6: Monitoring for farts and raising the alarm
+## Monitoring for farts and raising the alarm

 Now that we have successfully calibrated the sensor in normal air, we can add some code to wait for the trigger pin to go from LOW to HIGH, then we can play the alarm sound.
 Let's continue editing our program.